 Community Life Around the Yard

-During your first year, you will take your meals in stately Annenberg Hall, the freshman dining hall.
+During your first year, you will take your meals in stately Annenberg Hall, the first-year dining hall.
 Here you will meet friends and enjoy interesting conversations with classmates from around the world.

-With every aspect of the freshman experience, we work to ensure your first year is a stimulating and seamless transition into the Harvard community.
+With every aspect of the first-year experience, we work to ensure your first year is a stimulating and seamless transition into the Harvard community.

-Freshmen residence hall assignments are carefully arranged by our Freshman Dean’s Office.
-You will be placed in a suite (rather than a specific room) with other freshmen.
+First-year residence hall assignments are carefully arranged by our Dean of Students Office.
+You will be placed in a suite (rather than a specific room) with other first-year students.
 Most residences in the Yard contain doubles, which usually consist of one fairly large room with a shared bath (very few singles are available).
 Some suites have their own bathrooms, but most students share a bathroom with other suites.

-A freshman proctor lives in each entryway, providing academic, personal, and social counsel, and planning events that build community.
+A first-year proctor lives in each entryway, providing academic, personal, and social counsel, and planning events that build community.

 Each entryway is a diverse, supportive community that participates in organized activities and shares informal social events, like study breaks.

-Campus-wide undergraduate activities are organized by the Freshman Dean’s Office, the Houses, or the Office of Student Life, in addition to those created by students themselves.
-Many are designed specifically for freshmen, including arts, intramural athletics, social events, and the “Reflecting on Your Life” series.
+Campus-wide undergraduate activities are organized by the Dean of Students Office, the Houses, or the Office of Student Life, in addition to those created by students themselves.
+Many are designed specifically for first-year students, including arts, intramural athletics, social events, and the “Reflecting on Your Life” series.

 First-year students are supported by a broad advising network comprised of their proctor, academic adviser, peer advising fellows, and resident dean.
 All members of the advising team are readily available for in order to help students consider both academic and non-curricular matters.